Lebanon crisis: What is happening and how to help

 Prior to the latest escalation of war in the Middle East, an estimated 4.1 million people in Lebanon urgently needed humanitarian support.
 Israeli operations in late 2024 damaged 67 hospitals and forced over 150 health facilities to close, cutting off access to healthcare and critical support services for thousands.

-Lebanon hosts approximately 1.1 million Syrian refugees and 250,000 Palestinian refugees, the highest number of refugees per capita in the world.
+Lebanon hosts more than one million Syrian refugees and 250,000 Palestinian refugees, the highest number of refugees per capita in the world.
 Most live in extreme poverty and legal insecurity.
 Many of these refugees, who have already fled conflict and rebuilt their lives in Lebanon, are among the newly displaced in this latest escalation.

 Even before this escalation in violence, Lebanon’s humanitarian response was catastrophically underfunded.
 Last year’s Humanitarian Response Plan received only a third of the funding it required.

-More than 4.1 million people—over 70% of Lebanon’s population—were already in need of humanitarian assistance before the March 2026 attacks on the country.
+More than 4.1 million people—over 70% of Lebanon’s population—were already in need of humanitarian assistance before the renewed violence in March 2026 began.

 The war in Iran is now estimated to cost around $2 billion per day.
 Yet for just about $90, we can diagnose and treat a child suffering from acute malnutrition with a simple, highly effective treatment.
 At that cost, two days of war spending—specifically $4 billion—could have treated every one of the 43 million children suffering from acute malnutrition worldwide.